adosia/adosia-token/README.md

 1. Sign Up FREE for the [Adosia IoT Platform](https://adosia.com)

-2. Obtain compatible IoT hardware pre-flashed with the latest Adosia Binary by either:
+2. Obtain compatible IoT hardware pre-flashed with the latest Adosia binary by either:

   - purchasing a WEMOS WiFi baseboard pre-flashed with the Adosia binary (along with optional [Adosia SPACE IO board](https://adosia.io/product/adosia-iot-space-io-board-shield/)) from the [Adosia IoT Store](https://adosia.io)